fachat/MicroPET/README.md

 This is a re-incarnation of the Commodore PET computer(s) from the later 1970s.

-It is build on a Eurocard board and has (so far almost) only parts that can still be obtained in 2021.
+It is build on a Eurocard board and has only parts that can still be obtained new in 2021.
 The current version is 2.0B.

 ![Picture of a MicroPET](images/upet.png)